-As is the case with Sonos’ other TV speakers, the Playbar and Playbase, the Beam can be upgraded from 3.0 to proper surround sound through the addition of two of the company’s smaller, music-first speakers, the Play:1, One, Play:3 or Play:5, or indeed one of the new Symfonisk speakers recently released in collaboration with Ikea.
+As is the case with Sonos’ other TV speakers, the Playbar and Playbase, the Beam can be upgraded from 3.0 to proper surround sound through the addition of two of the company’s smaller, music-first speakers, the Play:1, One, Play:3 or Play:5, Move, or indeed one of the new Symfonisk speakers recently released in collaboration with Ikea.

-If you already have one of these spare (in which case it's probably sensible to simply add another), buying two Symfonisk bookshelf speakers is probably the most sensible option.
+If you don't already have one of these spare (in which case it's probably sensible to simply add another), buying two Symfonisk bookshelf speakers is probably the most sensible option.
 It's the most affordable (at £99) and compact speaker Sonos has ever produced, so the one most suited to life as a satellite speaker.
 The Symfonisk lamp speaker, meanwhile, is a great option if you want to disguise your satellite speakers as lamps.